0 Comment

 Simply speaking, virtual workspaces can be defined as a digital environment where employees of an organization interact and work together.
 They are not co-located physically.

-However, employees who work remotely must integrate into the organizational culture.
+However, remote employees must integrate into the organizational culture.

-So, it can ensure that these employees share the common values of the organization and are appropriately engaged.
+So it can ensure that these employees share the organization’s values and are appropriately engaged.

 What are the Challenges in Building a Workplace Culture in Virtual Environments?